rdiol12/smartcart/README.md

 the issing token alert is expected refresh after 60s and it should work

+- **Product images** — Currently missing.
+Product data is sourced from Israeli supermarket chains but no legitimate image source has been integrated yet.

 # SmartCart

 A collaborative shopping-list app backed by a live feed of Israeli supermarket prices.